fsharp/fslang-design/RFCs/FS-1097-task-builder.md

 3. Code such as `let f x = task { ... return! failwith "nope" }` compiles, assuming Task

+The use of explicit low/medium/high priority extension member modules for `Using` ensures the `IAsyncDisposable` binding is preferred.

-Attributes are added to FSharp.Core to ensure these modules are auto-opened in the right order.
+Although marked `AutoOpen` above, assembly attributes are actually used to ensure these modules are auto-opened in the right order and that they count as independent sets of methods for the purposes of extension member priority.

 ```fsharp
     [<assembly: AutoOpen("Microsoft.FSharp.Control.TaskBuilderExtensions.LowPriority")>]